Concrete is a heavy material and so are the vehicles, machinery and structures that concrete slabs and footings are expected to support.

 In addition to lifting and realigning settled and/or shifted concrete, polymer injection can be done prior to construction to improve soil stability and strength.
 Injections as deep as 20ft.-30ft. are possible.

-Ready to see why PolyLEVEL is the superior choice when it comes to repairing sinking concrete in NJ and NYC?
-Get started by calling Quality 1st Basement Systems at 1-877-818-1482 or contact us online to meet with one of our specialists today!
+Ready to see why PolyLEVEL™ is the superior choice when it comes to repairing sinking concrete in NJ and NYC?
+Get started by calling Quality 1st Basement Systems at 1-732-697-0557 or contact us online to meet with one of our specialists today!
 We provide written estimates for concrete repair in Paterson, NYC, Toms River, Edison, Union City and throughout the surrounding area.

 Looking for a price?
 Get a no cost, no obligation free estimate.